 It is important to notify the school office of any details on your enrolment form that change.
 In the case of an emergency, we use this information to make contact with you.
-Update forms are sent at the beginning of Term 1.
+Parents can update details at any time via the Parent Orbit App, Parent Lounge or by contacting the school office.